Multidisciplinary Designer · Brand, Visual & Content

-Designed social content and brand templates for India's largest fantasy sports platform with 100M+ users.
-Built reusable template systems for consistent, high-volume production.
+Designed social content and brand templates for India's largest fantasy sports platform with 100M+ users — built scalable template systems for consistent, high-volume content production across campaigns.

 a recipe from my kitchen